george-eastman-museum/LTO-Documentation/README.md

   ```
   cat /proc/scsi/scsi
   ```
-- If you are using an auto-loader, you should see two tape-related devices (in this case associated with scsi6, but with different Lun numbers)
+- If you are using an auto-loader, you should see two tape-related devices (in this case associated with scsi6, but with different Lun numbers <-- TODO add image)

   ![tape library](images/tape_library_workstation.jpg)
   *Auto-loader tape library*